Nazi exploitation: Themes

 Most of the Nazi exploitation films have stalag settings with young female inmates like Women's Camp 119.
 Their tormentors are female or male Nazi officers in SS uniforms, usually speaking with a fake German accent and irrelevant or mispronounced German words, who often use "experiments" as excuses to implement sadistic physical violence (perhaps inspired by the work of people like Josef Mengele, who performed medical experiments that often killed people).
 There are scenes of sexual conduct or, more routinely, exposed nude bodies of the victimised inmates.
 The level of violence depicted in these films may often reach the level of gore.

 This genre mainly focused on female SS officers.
 It presented them as lusty and buxom women, such as Dyanne Thorne's Ilsa, who also sexually abused their male prisoners (mainly in non-statutory female-on-male rape fashion).
 As the setting is a Stalag (prisoner-of-war camp), not a concentration camp, the prisoners are mainly Allied soldiers, not Jewish civilians.

 There are also many films that do not follow the conventions of Nazi exploitation, such as Bordel SS (1978) of José Bénazéraf (one of the very few Nazi exploitation films to hold the dubious honor of having actual hardcore sex) and Salon Kitty (1976) of Tinto Brass.
 These films are not usually considered as "prototypical" Nazi exploitation films and qualify more for the "art house" subgenre.
 However, because of the vague term, even the film Il portiere di notte (The Night Porter) (1974) by Liliana Cavani that (in the opinion of many) lacks the exploitation motive, may be deemed one such film.

+Reception

+Nazi exploitation is discussed by the critic Serge Daney in his article "Le travelling de Kapo": "It was Godard who, showing me a few tapes of "concentration camp porn" tucked away in a corner of his video library in Rolle, expressed surprise one day that no one had spoken out against such films or issued any bans.
+As if the baseness of their makers' intentions and the triviality of their consumers' fantasies somehow "protected" them from censorship and outrage."

 Laura Frost's book Sex Drives: Fantasies of Fascism in Literary Modernism (2002) (ISBN 0801487641) says that the genre is part of a problematic attempt to link political deviance (i.e. fascism, militarism, genocide) with sexual deviance (i.e. sadomasochism, homosexuality, transvestism, pedophilia).